eoncarlyle/januaryplayground/README.md

 - Create an endpoint that returns a short-lived token over JSON for authenticated HTTP contexts
 - If legitimate, invalidate the token and then store it in the WebSocket user store
 - Send short-lived token with initial WebSocket response on `"auth"` messages
+- At `e1fe7dd`, the websocket would only authenticate when logged in for the first time but not when the page was reloaded
+  - In `setupWebsocket`, a `console.log(socket.readyState);`

 ### New authentication
 - Run top-level auth